mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/legend.rst

 Legend
 ************

-The legend object shows the legend of the map's layers.
+The legend object shows the legend of the layers that are displayed in the map.

 .. image:: ../../../../../figures/legend.png
      :scale: 80